 Engineers can also experience exposure to asbestos materials when using older machinery on the job.
 Aging heavy machinery and other equipment may contain asbestos to prevent sparking when in use.
 Though asbestos was often used in the machinery for flame retardant purposes, sometimes the machine’s fire-causing friction can create asbestos dust.
 When disrupted, asbestos particles become airborne, and the dust may be inhaled.
 Engineers who experience asbestos exposure are at risk of developing asbestos-related diseases, including mesothelioma cancer.

 According to the most recent data from the Centers for Disease Control and Prevention (CDC), civil engineers accounted for 3.9% of mesothelioma deaths within the transportation, warehousing and utilities sector in 1999.
 Similarly, stationary engineers and mechanical engineers accounted for 2.2% of mesothelioma deaths in their respective sectors for that same year.

-In addition to elevated incidence of mesothelioma cancer, asbestos exposure has been shown to cause other cancers among engineers.
+In addition to an elevated incidence of mesothelioma cancer, asbestos exposure has been shown to cause other cancers among engineers.
 A retrospective study from 2003 investigated data collected about more than 6,000 marine engineers between 1955 and 1988.
-These men not only had higher incidence of pleural mesothelioma (in the lining of the lungs), they were also found to have a greater frequency of other cancers than the general public.
+These men not only had a higher incidence of pleural mesothelioma (in the lining of the lungs), they were also found to have a greater frequency of other cancers than the general public.
 Specifically, the marine engineers experienced stomach, lung and bladder cancers, which the researchers attributed to a mix of chemical exposures relating to the occupation.